baileyalo/Solana_NFT/README.md

-# Solana_NFTs_using_Metaplex
+# Solana_NFTs_Using_Metaplex

 This project is using the Solana CLI to create NFT token that are minted using Metaplex and these Tokens are held in Phantom wallet that can be seen as Collectibles.

-### NFT Meta data:
+### NFT Meta Data:

 ```javascript
 {
     "name": "Image 0",